 Who Can Sue for Mental Anguish?

-You might be able to sue for mental anguish if you acquire a new mental health condition as the result of your accident, such as depression, anxiety, post-traumatic stress disorder (PTSD), or some other condition you didn’t have before.
-You’ll need to be able to demonstrate, through medical records, that you haven’t had the condition before, that your medical provider has diagnosed you with the condition, and that it requires treatment.
+You might be able to sue for mental anguish if you acquire a new mental health condition due to your accident, such as depression, anxiety, post-traumatic stress disorder (PTSD), or some other condition you didn’t have before.
+You’ll need to demonstrate through medical records that you haven’t had the condition before, that your medical provider has diagnosed you with the condition, and that it requires treatment.

-Alternatively, if you had a mental health condition prior to the accident and the crash aggravated or exacerbated your condition, you may be able to obtain compensation for your mental anguish.
-Your medical caregiver’s records must demonstrate the ways in which your condition was altered by the accident, and the difference between your pre-accident condition and your post-accident condition must be significant.
+Alternatively, if you had a mental health condition before the accident and the crash aggravated or exacerbated your condition, you may be able to obtain compensation.
+Your medical caregiver’s records must demonstrate how your condition was altered by accident, and the difference between your pre- and post-accident conditions must be significant.